Jonosenior/codewars/README.md

   Notes: The original solution described above is a one-liner, but there is a yet better way.
 Rather than sorting the array (unnecessary because we don't care about the lengths of elements other than the smallest), it's better to use "str.split(" ").map(&:length).min".
 Basically, pass #length as a proc and make use of Ruby's #min method.

+## 7-Kyu - Sum the Numbers

+  Challenge: Given two integers, sum the numbers that comprise the range between them.

+  Solution: First, return the range of either a..b or b..a (if a is larger then the latter, otherwise the former).
+Then call #reduce(&:+) on the range.